Weight Loss Medication

 Key Points

-• Most people regain some of their lost weight within a year after stopping the medication, though some weight loss benefits may persist.
+• Most people regain some weight within a year after stopping, though some weight loss benefits may persist.

 • For people with diabetes, blood sugar levels typically rise after discontinuation, requiring alternative management strategies.

-• Having a plan in place before stopping Ozempic – including dietary changes, exercise routines, and possible alternative medications – is crucial for minimizing negative effects.
+• Having a plan before stopping – including dietary changes, exercise routines, and possible alternatives – is crucial for minimizing negative effects.

 If you've been taking Ozempic (semaglutide) for weight loss or diabetes management, you might be wondering what happens when you stop.
 Maybe you're concerned about potential "withdrawal symptoms," weight regain, or changes in your blood sugar levels.

-These concerns are completely valid.
-After all, Ozempic and other GLP-1 medications have powerful effects on your body – from appetite suppression to blood sugar control – so it's natural to worry about what happens when those effects are removed.
+These concerns are completely valid and totally understandable.
+Ozempic has powerful effects on your appetite and blood sugar – so wondering what happens when those effects disappear makes perfect sense.

 Let's clarify what happens when you stop taking semaglutide, what to expect as the medication leaves your body, and how to prepare.